ieee-ceda-datc/Robust-Design-Flow/README.md

 Adding Your Pont Tool Binaries into RDF Flow
 ---

 You can add your own point tool in the RDF configurable flow.
-First, put your point tool binary and necessary side files in the directory:
+First, put your point tool binary and necessary side files in the following directory:

 ```bash
 ./tools/<stage>/<tool_name>